 - 2 cups heavy cream or whipping cream (not a whipped topping such as Cool Whip)

 - 1 (15.25 oz.) can crushed pineapple, DRAINED.
 If you want to add pineapple to the top of the cake, reserve ⅓ cup

 - 2 sticks (1 cup) (226 g) unsalted butter, let it sit out approximately 10 minutes.
 It should feel very cool to the touch.

 - 2 (8oz) packages cream cheese (total weight 452g) I use full fat cream cheese.
 Using reduced fat or the spreadable cream cheese will cause the frosting to be too soft.
 Soften very slightly.

 - 2 teaspoons (8 g) vanilla extract

-- Add the eggs one at a time, mixing until the yellow of the yolk disappears
+- Add the eggs 1 at a time, mixing until blended.

 - Cut the butter into slices and add to the bowl of your mixer.
 Beat on low to medium speed until the butter is softened and smooth.